 Canis familiaris evolved by inheriting predispositions toward humans in the natural way (interspecific cooperation) or by human intervention (selective breeding)..
 Touching and playing together builds dog-human relation in a sensitive period (developmental puppy management), making that bond more and more attractive.
 During LGD training/socialization process itself a dog-human contact (including limited petting within a target environment) is advised to stay reduced to owner and family (feeding, watering, care and livestock inspection), then to being a shepherder’s independent companion.
 Touching or playing together, especially at home, is not permitted unless the pasture is located nearby a household where dog-human contact is unavoidable.
 The consequence of not abiding to the rules is a dog abandoning a herd because a human companion is preferred.

 Adult livestock guardian dog accepted by guarded animals, can work standalone, without humans supervision.
 It’s a dog which reacts permissively or submissively being sniffed by them, avoid their eye contact, can put ears back and tail down.
 Owner’s/breeder’s/trainer’s role is to spot in time deviating behaviors (instinctive puppy playing, prey drive, partial predatory sequence simulation) yet while the young guardian dog is trained, and do not strengthen them or motivate repetitive attempts.
 Otherwise, the dog should be not allowed to guard livestock.

-trained LGD Maremma Sheepdog - being introducted into the herd /photo credit: Ken Ramirez, KPCT Ranch/
+trained LGD Maremma Sheepdog behavior - being introducted into the herd /photo credit: Ken Ramirez, KPCT Ranch/